Kyle Rayner

 Alternate Versions

-In Countdown v1 #30 (2007), an alternate version of Kyle Rayner was shown to had existed in the Multiverse in one incarnation of Earth-15.
+In Countdown v1 #30 (2007), an alternate version of Kyle Rayner appeared in a reality that was one incarnation of Earth-15 that existed within the Multiverse.
 On this Earth, he came to be the Green Lantern of the planet and was on the Justice League alongside Donna Troy who operated as Wonder Woman, Jason Todd who was Batman and General Zod who was Superman in this reality.

 In other media